x1ppy/gazelle-origin/README.md

 Obtaining Your API Key
 ---------------------
-`gazelle-origin` requires an API key to make API requests.
+`gazelle-origin` requires an API key or an session cookie to make API requests.
 To obtain your API key:

 ### redacted.ch
 * Go to your profile and select Access Settings on the right side